jsqw/SRL-neon/README.md

-### SRL-neon
+## SRL-neon

 Scripts made with SRL and WaspLib to be used alongside RuneLite and its plugins.

-All scripts require 32-Bit version of RuneLite and most of the plugins to be disabled.
+### Requirements:

+- 32-bit installation of RuneLite
+- Custom window chroma disabled from RuneLite's settings
+- ALMOST ALL plugins have to be turned off in RuneLite

 ### Thanks to: